 We will have moored in Cologne during lunch.
 You have the whole afternoon to visit this beautiful bustling city full of sights.
-Whether you choose to visit the Cologne Cathedral or send you afternoon in one of the many museums, time will fly.
+Whether you choose to visit the Cologne Cathedral or spend your afternoon in one of the many museums, time will fly.
 During the course of the evening, whilst enjoying a glass of Sekt (sparkling wine) on the sun deck, we’ll set sail towards Bonn.

 Bonn - Andernach

 There are various monuments to see in the centre of Bonn.
 One such monument stands on the market square, the pastel-coloured Rathaus (Town Hall) built in Rococo style.
 In the vicinity of the market you will find a number of beautiful old churches.
 And in the house where Ludwig van Beethoven was born, now a museum, you will find the largest Beethoven collection in the world.
-Do you wish to get acquainted with all of the beautiful sights of this city?
-Then join us for a city walking tour(*).
 We sail on to Andernach in the afternoon.
 The backdrop along the river slowly changes and the first vineyards appear on the horizon.

 Andernach - Koblenz - Cochem